22 – 26 inches

 Read on for more details about the unique Akita Golden Retriever mix.

-Golden Akita Retriever Puppies – Before You Buy
+Golden Akita Retriever Puppies – Before welcoming one into your family

 Ahh, the Golden Akita.
 Where do we start?
 Well, let’s begin by saying that he is a mixed breed, and his parents are very different dogs.
 Not only do they look different, but their personalities are worlds apart.
 Because the majority of Golden Akita pups are first-generation, there is no guarantee that he will be an equal blend of his parents.